T

 restaurant

-A critically acclaimed restaurant offering contemporary Indian cuisine with global influences.
-It's known for its innovative dishes and sophisticated dining experience.
+A celebrated fine-dining restaurant offering contemporary Indian cuisine with innovative twists.
+It's known for its sophisticated ambiance and creative dishes, providing a memorable culinary experience.

 • Reservations are essential, often weeks in advance.